 A fun fact about Stephanie is she owns and works a Northern Arizona cattle ranch.
 Stephanie would love to take students to a farm or ranch so they can see where their food comes from and the hard work involved in getting to their homes.

 Coordinator of Title Programs

-Bouchra Bouanani: Previously an Electrical Engineer for almost a decade, Bouchra left that word and joined education in 2005.
+Bouchra Bouanani: Previously an Electrical Engineer for almost a decade, Bouchra left that world and joined education in 2005.
 She holds a Master's Degree in Education and an elementary and secondary teaching certificate with endorsements in Math and French.
 She started at AZVA in 2011 as a Title I math teacher, then moved into Math Content Specialist position in 2014.
 Since then, she has worked closely with all Math teachers and administrators to support teachers in implementing math best practices in classroom instruction.
 She assessed Professional Development needs, created material and resources, assisted in implementing the Mathematical Practices and coached in data analysis and MTSS decision making.
 She also offered weekly support sessions for LCs.
 Bouchra's passion for education and commitment to all our students drives her continuous efforts to research, learn and instruct on the best practices, resources and evidence based methods.